 Overseas and interstate applicants

-Overseas and interstate families who plan to return or relocate to WA can apply to a Gifted and Talented program for their child.
+Overseas and interstate families who plan to return or relocate to WA can apply for a Gifted and Talented program for their child.

-Your child will be required to meet specific criteria throughout application process to be eligible for Gifted and Talented Secondary Selective Entrance program.
+Your child will be required to meet specific criteria throughout the application process to be eligible for a Gifted and Talented Secondary Selective Entrance program.